-CGM Associate Director Martin Weiss will discuss this research at two upcoming conferences co-hosted by SNU.
-The first is a series of Friday seminars on the topic of Governance Capacity Development and is hosted with the UN Department of Economics and Social Affairs.
-The series is part of the larger initiative: Strengthening Public Governance & Accelerating Innovation to Achieve Agenda 2030.
-Weiss will be featured at the April 9 session with his talk, Smart for Whom?
+CGM Associate Director Martin Weiss discussed this research at two conferences co-hosted by SNU.
+First, on the topic of Governance Capacity Development and co-hosted with the UN Department of Economics and Social Affairs.
+The series was part of their larger initiative: Strengthening Public Governance & Accelerating Innovation to Achieve Agenda 2030.
+Weiss was featured at the April 9 session with his talk, Smart for Whom?
 On the Governance of the Smart City.

-Beginning the week of April 12, SNU is co-hosting the Virtual Knowledge Exchange on Smart Cities for Sustainable Development organized with the World Bank Group Open Learning Campus and the Korea Program for Operational Knowledge (KPOK).
-The month-long conference is structured around four thematic areas: Green, Smart, Development, and Vision.
-It will together global experts to promote knowledge sharing and foster a community of practice for smart city development worldwide.
-Weiss will participate in an expert panel with Dr. Jun-seok Hwang from SNU, sharing his research into radio spectrum sharing, coordinating stakeholders within network design, and standardizing processes to solve major city challenges through innovative use of technology, data, and available resources.
+SNU also co-hosted the Virtual Knowledge Exchange on Smart Cities for Sustainable Development organized with the World Bank Group Open Learning Campus and the Korea Program for Operational Knowledge (KPOK).
+The month-long conference was structured around four thematic areas: Green, Smart, Development, and Vision.
+It gathered together global experts to promote knowledge sharing and foster a community of practice for smart city development worldwide.
+Weiss joined an expert panel with Dr. Jun-seok Hwang from SNU, sharing his research into radio spectrum sharing, coordinating stakeholders within network design, and standardizing processes to solve major city challenges through innovative use of technology, data, and available resources.
+Watch the panel.